 '''

 const int nbRows = 40;

 const int nbColumns = 50;

 float minHeight = 100;

 float maxHeight = 500;

-// Height values float heightValues[nbRows nbColumns] = ...;
+// Height values

+float heightValues[nbRows nbColumns] = ...;

 // Create the heightfield collision shape

 rp3d::HeightFieldShape = new rp3d::HeightFieldShape(

-nbColumns, nbRows, minHeight, maxHeight, heightValues,
+nbColumns, nbRows, minHeight,

-rp3d::HeightFieldShape::HEIGHT_FLOAT_TYPE);
+maxHeight, heightValues, rp3d::HeightFieldShape::

+HEIGHT_FLOAT_TYPE);

 '''

-Note that the array of height values is not copied into the HeightFieldShape.
-Therefore, you need to make sure it exists during the lifetime of the HeightFieldShape and you must not forget to release its memory when you destroy the collision shape or at the end of your application.
+Note that the array of height values are not copied into the HeightFieldShape.
+Therefore, you need to make sure they exist during the lifetime of the HeightField Shape and you must not forget to release their memory when you destroy the collision shape or at the end of your application.
+You can also specify a scaling factor in the constructor when you create a Height FieldShape.
+All the vertices of your mesh will be scaled from the origin by this factor when used in the collision shape.